Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 # Instructions

 All scripts and files are under folder `minteng_tigerlei_zhidou`.
-We modified `execute.py` into `initiate.py` so that it won't traverse subdirectory like `/web`, which contains all the scripts of running web server.
-It just takes the job of automatically retrieving data into MongoDB and does all transformations.
+We modified `execute.py` into `initiate.py` so that it won't traverse subdirectory like `/web`, which contains all the scripts of running web server. `initiate.py` just takes the job of automatically retrieving data into MongoDB and does all transformations.
 So you just need to run it once and control web server mannully every time.
 All `.ipynb` files are just used to plot and show graphs in the case of running error inspected by `initial.py`.

 ### auth.json
 This project use app token from `Boston data portal` and `google maps geocoding API`.
 To retrieve data automatically, app token should be added into `auth.json` file as following the format: